 Two of the main reasons using a translation took like Google translate will do you more harm than good include:

-- Algorithms do not take context into consideration.
+- Algorithms do not take context into consideration, so translate menu with human translators.

 Translation algorithms do not take context into consideration as they rely on probability rather than accuracy.